 Enter Tailwind.
-Tailwind CSS-a "utility-first CSS framework for rapidly building custom designs" -can make the CSS for your site easier to control and debug.
-In this book, we'll dive into the Tailwind CSS framework, taking a look at its typography, page layout, responsive design, and more.
+Tailwind CSS-a "utility-first" CSS framework to "rapidly build modern websites without ever leaving your HTML" -can make the CSS for your site easier to control and debug.
+In this book, you'll dive into the Tailwind CSS framework, taking a look at its typography, page layout, responsive design, and more.